connf/igd/README.md

 ## Setup Instructions

 - Clone the Repo
+- Add your `.env` or rename `.env.example` to `.env` and add your own variables
+- Run `composer install`
+- Run `npm install` **NOTE:** *ONLY* if you are using Vue (vue branches are separate and were purely to have a look a Vite vs Mix)
+- Run `php artisan migrate`
+- Run `php artisan db:seed`

+Navigate to any of the following URLs to see them:
+/ - Laravel Welcome Page
+/leaderboard - Shows the top ten members' score's /member/{id} - To show the member information

 In this latest development version the following features have been implemented:
 - [x] Models and Controllers Templates